 - Your Cholesterol Ratio: Why knowing your cholesterol ratio is helpful.

 What can I do about my cholesterol?

-There are a number of things you can do to help lower your cholesterol to the recommended level.
+There are a number of things you can do to help lower your total cholesterol.
 These include:

 - Stop smoking and limit alcohol consumption.